Vin-Okumu/Climate-Change-Indicators/README.md

 A Random Forest classifier was trained using the processed data:

-🌳Model Type: Random Forest
+- Model Type: Random Forest

-🌲Number of Trees: 100
+- Number of Trees: 100

-🔎Max Depth: None (default)
+- Max Depth: None (default)

-🏆Criterion: Gini index
+- Criterion: Gini index

-🔀Train-Test Split: 80% training, 20% testing
+- Train-Test Split: 80% training, 20% testing

 The model was trained using the `RandomForestClassifier` from `scikit-learn`.
 The target variable was binarized to reflect the presence or absence of DED.